randruc/Lazuli/doc/set_up_environment.rst

 The image *does* integrate all the tools needed to configure build settings, to compile the kernel and your application, and to analyze the produced binaries.
-The Docker image *does not* integrate any tool to upload the produced binary to the target machine.
+The Docker image *does not* integrate any text editor and no tool to upload the produced binary to the target machine.
 It does not integrate Git neither.
+Code editing and Git operations are done with your own tools, installed on your own host machine.

 Finally, the Docker image does not integrate any copy of the repository or your own source code.